 - Lecturer in Hydrography and Ocean Exploration

 I am a lecturer in Hydrography and Ocean Exploration and am actively involved in internationally recognised research surrounding continental slope processes and seafloor geomorphology.
-I have been involved in 11 international research expeditions including an Arctic and three Antarctic expeditions.
-The most recent expedition was in January 2018 to the Ross Sea, Antarctica with the International Ocean Discovery Program (https://iodp.tamu.edu/scienceops/expeditions/ross_sea_ice_sheet_history.htm
+I have been involved in numerous international research expeditions including Arctic and Antarctic expeditions.
+The most recent expedition was the International Ocean Discovery Program (IODP) Expedition 374 to the Ross Sea, Antarctica: https://iodp.tamu.edu/scienceops/expeditions/ross_sea_ice_sheet_history.htm

 2017 - Lecturer in Hydrography and Ocean Exploration

 2015 - 2017 Post Doctoral Research, National Oceanography Centre, Southampton

 2013 - 2015 Marine Geoscientist, British Geological Survey, Edinburgh

 2009 - 2013 PhD, British Antarctic Survey, Cambridge

 2008 - 2009 MRes Marine Geology & Geophysics, University of Southampton